Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Your healthcare provider measures fundal height at each prenatal appointment beginning at about 20 weeks in pregnancy.
-This is the approximate time when fundal height and gestational age begin matching each other.
+Your provider measures fundal height at each prenatal appointment beginning at about 20 weeks of pregnancy.
+This is about the time when fundal height and gestational age begin to match each other.

 Healthcare providers measure fundal height by locating your symphysis pubis and your fundus.
 Your symphysis pubis is a cartilage joint located between your pubic bones.
-The fundus is the top portion of your uterus.
-They may press down and feel around to find your fundus.
+The fundus is the top part of your uterus.
+They may press down and feel around to find it.

 The location of your fundus moves as your pregnancy progresses.
 At about 12 weeks in pregnancy, your fundus is in almost the same spot as your pubic bone.
 By the time you reach 20 weeks, your fundus is at your belly button.
 This is about the time your fundal height and week of pregnancy begin to match one another.